buu342/buu342.me/blog/projects/markdown/BuuKeeb.md

 Those switches need rotation and repositioning.</br>It was also very tempting to send the PCB off to fabrication with the connector rotated like that because I wanted to see how they would accomplish it.
 </p>

 ICs will usually have a little punched hole marking on one of the corners, and this punch will usually also correspond with a small arrow indicator in the silkscreen.
 Components that are polarized or that have a specific direction (for instance, diodes) will also usually have a line, a graphic, or even a specific shape on them to indicate their ground pin.
-Electrolytic capacitors usually are polarized and will explode epicly if wired backwards, however the ones used on SMD are ceramic capacitors, thus are not polarized.
+Electrolytic capacitors usually are polarized and will explode epically if wired backwards, however the ones mainly used on SMD are ceramic capacitors, thus are not polarized.
 Again, do not rush through this step unless wasting money is something you enjoy doing!

 After a bit of tweaking, everything looked good but the voltage regulator for some reason had a missing model: